-Deterr a film title and watch it. nine the date, time and location for your event. will have a guest speaker, confirm with them.
-0 Gathe other important or pertinent details, such as parking directions or building entry. uilding your invitation list. in Advance: Write Your Invitation and Start Inviting Follow the ge neral structure below, dedicating a concise paragraph to each of the following: 0 Your welcoming statement.
-Let folks know you thought of them specifically for this invitation.
-The title being screened and any speakers you've confirmed, the date, time and venue lnclude a brief synopsis of the title you are screening.
-0 Why you support the work of Compassion & Choices and a personal story.
-Give instructions for how to RSVP.
-This will be determined by your invitation method. whether it's a link to an Evite, a reply to an email or a telephone number, make sure it ow to RSVP. ш Develop a method to track RSVPs, make reminder calls and keep inviting those whave not replied.
-Online - You can easily create invitations and manage RSVPs online using Evite, EventBrite or other apps.
+- ☐ Determine the date, time and location for your event. - ☐ If you will have a guest speaker, confirm with them.

+r other important or pertinent details, such as parking directions or building entry.
+Juilding your invitation list. in Advance: Write Your Invitation and Start Inviting neral structure below, dedicating a concise paragraph to each of the following: ۵ Your welcoming statement.
+Let folks know you thought of them specifically for invitation. • ou support the work of Compassion & Choices and a personal story. estructions for how to RSVP.
+This will be determined by your invitation method.
+So er it's a link to an Evite, a reply to an email or a telephone number, make sure it's ow to RSVP. op a method to track RSVPs, make reminder calls and keep inviting those who have not replied. ☐ Invitation methods: Online - You can easily create invitations and manage RSVPs online using Evite, EventBrite or other apps.
 Email - You can send a group email, individually personalized emails or a combination of both.
-Paper - Personalize, print, stamp and mail your invitations. ٥ In person - Use some of your unstamped invitations or create a simple postcard or flyer with the relevant details so that you can invite people you know when you see them out and about in your community.
+Paper - Personalize, print, stamp and mail your invitations.
+In person - Use some of your unstamped invitations or create a simple postcard or flyer with the relevant details so that you can invite people you know when you see them out and about in your community.
 Through Compassion & Choices - Work with Compassion & Choices staff working in your state to send a Compassion & Choices message to our list of supporters in your area; if it is open to the public, with enough notice, the event can go on the Compassion & Choices events page.
 Facebook - If you use Facebook, consider creating a Facebook event in addition to the other methods.
 It's easy to invite Facebook friends, provide details about the party, keep track of RSVPs and post reminders.
 Include the link to the Facebook event on your Evite or email invitations.
 Add the event to the state Compassion & Choices Facebook page if there is one.
 A combination of several of the above will ensure a well-attended screening.

-Days in Advance: Final Preparation Divide and assign the to-do list with your cohost.
-Shop for refreshments or supplies as needed.
+2-3 Days in Advance: Final Preparation

+☐ Divide and assign the to-do list with your co host.

+٥ Shop for refreshments or supplies as needed.
 Draft your event program or agenda if you are making one (see example on the following page), including any guests invited as subject matter experts or speakers such as a hospice nurse, Compassion & Choices staff, a legislator, etc. Gather your materials or handouts for the information table, if you choose to have one.
 Please be sure to include a sign-in sheet and/or volunteer sign-up sheet.
 Test your technology.
 If you are using a DVD, test it in your own DVD player in advance so you have time to troubleshoot.
 If you are streaming from Hulu, Netflix, etc., test your internet connection and audio.

-Day of The Screening Event

-Arrange the room and set up a table with materials (agendas, petitions, etc.) and

-other supplies (pens, tissues).
+Day of T he Screening Event 0 Arrange the room and set up a table with materials (agendas, petitions, etc.) and other supplies (pens, tissues).
 Test your technology again.
 Put out refreshments, plates and napkins.
 Take some pictures.
 Use the question guidelines to start a discussion.
 Have fun!

-the Core online
+After the e Screening Follow up with thank-you notes/emails to helpers, and guest speakers.
+Follow up with new volunteer sign-ups.
+Send any volunteer names, new supporters and donations to the Compassion & Choices staff working in your state or directly to Compassion & Choices' Processing Center: PO Box 485, Etna NH 03750-0485